モロッコ

 • Breakfast

-(Approximately 1 hour)
+(About 1 hour)

-• Lunch *The meal cost is to be paid on site
+Lunch Meal cost to be paid locally

 (About 4 hours)